Logan Kelly

 There's a before-and-after line in the history of AI agent deployments, and Model Context Protocol is it.

 MCP governance is the practice of defining and enforcing policies on AI agents that use Model Context Protocol to connect to external tools and services.
 Because MCP dramatically expands an agent's capability surface — connecting it to file systems, databases, APIs, and communication platforms through a standardized protocol — it proportionally expands the attack surface and the governance requirements.
 MCP governance operates at three layers: tool allowlisting and scoping (which tools can be called, under what conditions), tool result inspection (scanning responses before they enter agent context), and sequence-level policy evaluation (tracking cross-tool patterns within a session).
-(See also: What is agentic governance →)
+For a broader definition of the governance plane that MCP sits within, see What is agentic governance →.

 What MCP Actually Changes